Steve Rushton

-Steven John Rushton (born 30 October 1987) is a British solo musician and former co-lead singer and bassist for the pop punk band Son of Dork.
+Steven John Rushton (born 30 October 1987) is a British musician and former co-lead singer and bassist for the pop punk band Son of Dork.
 Rushton contributed two songs to the number 1 box office and Billboard movie/soundtrack album, Hannah Montana: The Movie: "Game Over" and "Everything I Want".
 The soundtrack has sold 4,000,000+ copies worldwide.

 Early life

 Rushton was born in Frimley Park Hospital in Surrey, and was introduced to music by his stepfather, an Elvis impersonator, when he used to bring Rushton up on stage with him to perform.

 Mr. Cheerful (2003–2004)

 From early school years and up to college, Rushton was the writer, guitarist and singer for the band Mr. Cheerful.
 The band was heavily influenced by artists such as Elvis Presley and Green Day.
 Their biggest brush with fame was their participation in the UK final for the 2003 Junior Eurovision Song Contest.
 Rushton was unable to continue with Mr. Cheerful when he was scouted for Son of Dork.